 Australian Commis chefs have performed exceedingly well on the international stage, with both Ryan Cosentino (2016) and Laura Skvor (2018) winning the Best Commis prize at the Bocuse d’Or Asia Pacific.

-“The four chefs competing in Melbourne this August all have the talent, ambition and enthusiasm it takes to compete at this level,” says Milligan.
+“The four chefs competing in Melbourne all have the talent, ambition and enthusiasm it takes to compete at this level,” says Milligan.
 “I can’t wait to see them take centre stage at Bocuse d’Or Australia 2021.”